AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-05-05-Beyond-ES6#2: ES8-string-padding-object-entries-object-values-and-more .md

 //            short
 ```

 First we grabbed the longest of our strings and measured its length.
-We then applied a `padStart` to all the strings based on the length of the longest so that we now have them all perfectly aligned to the right.
+We then applied a `padStart` to all the strings based on the length of the longest so that we now have all of them perfectly aligned to the right.

 &nbsp;

 ### Add a custom value to the padding

-We are not bound to just add a white space as a pading, we can pass both strings and numbers.
+We are not bound to just add a white space as a padding, we can pass both strings and numbers.

 ```js
 "hello".padEnd(13," Alberto");